 Post-abortion blood and discharge shouldn’t smell bad (that’s a sign of an infection).
 It also shouldn’t be so heavy that you go through two maxi pads in an hour.
 Both of those effects are signs you should call the doc right away.

-Research suggests 83 percent of people ovulate during their first cycle after an abortion.
+Research suggests that 83 percent of people ovulate during their first cycle after an abortion.
 You will likely start ovulating about 3 weeks after an abortion, but you can ovulate as early as 8 days after the procedure.

 If you want an IUD, mention it to your doctor before your abortion appointment.
 In most cases, they can insert an IUD right after an abortion is performed.
 That way you won’t need to come back for a separate appointment.